 Always I refuse payment because my interpreting is experimental and purely as a volunteer, and I cannot guarantee my accuracy.
 The Japanese family I met were lovely people, and they gave me two large boxes of umeboshi (sour pickled plums) as a gift, and beautiful dinners for two nights at Akira in Japan House London (the photo above is sashimi) and Min Jiang Chinese Restaurant (the garden view from the restaurant was absolutely fantastic), and put me up in a hotel on Saturday night – it was so kind of them!

 I also felt how powerfully the presence of an interpreter affects the interaction.
 Interpreters get more eye contact, and a group of people we interact with will often speak to the interpreter on any matter; it feels more like a co-presence as a new member rather than simply speaking for them.
-Knowing the clients would be vital, I felt.
+Knowing the clients better would be vital.